drbitboy/nat/README.md

 + The IP address and the port number of one host e.g. 192.168.1.123:12345, or A:B
 + The IP address and the port number of the other host e.g. 123.1.168.192:54321, or C:D.

+Ports are 16-bit unsigned integers; many port numbers have specific meanings e.g. 443 is secure web service, 44818 is part of Ethernet/IP

+Those four numbers {A:B,C:D}, define a unique connection between two hosts, and are embedded in every TCP/IP transmission (packet).

-Typically, one of the hosts, the client (e.g. A above) initiates a dialog by connecting from a random port (B) on itself to a Known Port (D) on the other host, called the server (C).
+Typically, one of the hosts, the client (e.g. A above) initiates a dialog by connecting from a port (B, picked at random) on itself to a Known Port (D) on the other host, called the server (C).
+Since the destination IP is embedded in every packet, every gateway between A and C (and there could be dozens) will know the destination IP and will therefore know how to route the data.

-If the server is "listening" on that Known Port D, it accepts the connection and dia
+### This is another key aspect of the Internet, that each gateway needs to know only two things:
++ Either that a packet is destined for one of the LANs to which the gateway is connected;
++ Or the next gateway to which to pass a packet if not destined for one of its LANs.

 ## Why NAT exists

 Not every host (or LAN) needs to, nor should, be directly accessible from every other host on the planet.
 + For one thing, there are not enough IP addresses (~4 billion) in the 32-bit IPV4 address space.
-+ Directly accessible means to be able to initiate a connection to a host on a non-local LAN through a router.
++ Directly accessible means to be able to initiate a connection to a host on a non-local LAN through a gateway.
-+ E.g. the outside world, or even the people in accounting, do not need to initiate a connection to a PLC the production LAN.
++ E.g. the outside world, or accountants on a business LAN, do not need to initiate a connection to a PLC the production LAN.
-+ However, the people in accounting will need to initiate a connection out to the internet e.g. to a remote headquarters.
-+ Or an HMI will need to send timestamped event data, to a host outside the production LAN.
++ However, an HMI will may to send timestamped event data, to a host outside the production LAN.
-+ Or a SCADA system on the production LAN communicating with PLCs will need to send data outside the production LAN.
++ Or a SCADA system on the production LAN communicating with PLCs may need to send data outside the production LAN.

+## What NAT does in a gateway

-What this boils down to is the need for a special-purpose, __one-way__ router controlling traffic to and from production LANs
+The why of NAT boils down to the need for a __one-way__ gateway controlling traffic to and from private LANs
-+ Hosts on the production LAN need to be able to directly access the business LAN and beyond,
++ Hosts on the private (production) LAN need to be able to directly access the public (business) LAN and beyond,
-+ But the production LAN hosts need to be invisible to direct access from the business LAN
++ But the private LAN hosts need to be invisible to direct access from the public LAN

 ## How NAT works

+### The problem

+The one-way nature of such a special-purpose gateway breaks the first background rule (above):  "All hosts in an IP network addressing scheme are peers."
+Breaking that rule breaks the networking process.
+Because if a host on the private LAN initiates a connection to a host on the business LAN, the public LAN host will not be able to respond with data back through the one-way gateway to take part in the dialog necessary to transmit the data.
+However, ...

-"There is no problem than cannot be solved in software with another layer of indirection."
+### "There is no problem than cannot be solved in software with another layer of indirection."

+Note that the public-LAN netwok device of the one-way gateway accessible to all hosts on the public LAN.
+NAT gateways take advantage of this by modifying packets from and to hosts on the private LAN.
+Per the example above, say a connection is initiated from [host:port] = [A:B] the private LAN to [host:port] = [C:D] on the public LAN; the unique connection {A:B,C:D} will be embedded in the packet data.
+The NAT gateway replaces the [A:B] i.e. (the private LAN host:port) in the packet with [A':B'], where A' it the NAT gateway's IP address on the public LAN, and B' is a random port, and then sends the packet with modified in source address, to its destination [C:D]; at the same time, it caches all three host:port pairs, [A:B,C:D,A':B'], in a table.  __The modification from [A:B] to [A':B'] is called a Network Address Translation (NAT).__  The public destination host
++ receives the packet,
++ sees [A':B'] as the source address;
++ and embeds source=[C:D] and destination=[A':B'] embedded in its response packet

+Since [A':B'] is a public destination, that packet is delivered as far as the NAT gateway, which
++ checks the source [C:D] and destination [A':B'] against the table,
++ finds the cached entry
++ replaces [A':B'] with [A:B]
++ and delivers the packet to the original host on the private LAN.
++ the NAT gateway k